eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Convert Sorted List to Binary Search Tree(Best Algorithm* and Implementations*), constructing tree from array can also be solved by bottom-up approach!
   - [Leetcode] Delete Node in a BST(Best Algorithm* and Implementation)
   - [Leetcode] Kth Smallest Element in a BST(Multiple Algorithms*)
+  - [Leetcode] Lowest Common Ancestor of a Binary Search Tree(Algorithm*)
+  - [Leetcode] Serialize and Deserialize BST(Algorithm** and implementation*).
+Remember the algorithm and implementation.
+Be careful about the integer pointer!
 * Others
   - [Others] Find Depth.
 (Algorithms* and implementations*).